DavidNemeskey/zim_to_corpus/README.md

 The same can be said of the supported tokenizers.
 The available parameters can be found in the `zim_to_corpus.converters` module and `zim_to_corpus.tokenization` package.

+## `section_statistics.py`

+Collects statistics of each section title in the corpus.
+The output is a `tsv` file with the following columns:
+- section title
+- number of times it occurs in the corpus
+- the number of times it is "empty", i.e. it only contains lists
+- the "_empty ratio_": the quotient of the last two numbers
+- the sum of the positions of the section, counted from the read $--$ probably not a very useful metric
+- the _average position_ of the section, counted from the rear.
+Sections such as _Sources_ or _References_ have typically a low average position

+The resulting statistics can be used to generate section filtering lists for `filter_htmls.py`.